yitzchak/loop-iteration-paths/README.md

 ## LINES Iteration Path

+The LINES iteration path iterates over an input stream using READ-LINE.
+It terminates on EOF.

 ```
 path-name        ::= {LINE | LINES}
 preposition-name ::= {IN | OF | CLOSE}
 using-name       ::= {STREAM | MISSING-NEWLINE-P}
 ```

+In addition to the standard stream prepositions and USING phrases it also has the MISSING-NEWLINE-P USING phrase.
+This phrase is optional and specifies the name of variable to store the second value returned from READ-LINE which is non-NIL if the line was not terminated by a newline.

 ## OBJECTS Iteration Path

+The OBJECTS iteration path iterates over an input stream using READ.
+It terminates on EOF.

 ```
 path-name        ::= {OBJECT | OBJECTS}